Senryu Girl: Plot

-The story focuses on the relationship between Nanako Yukishiro, a girl who only communicates through senryū written on tanzaku, and Eiji Busujima, an ex-delinquent who attempts to write his own senryū.
+The story focuses on the relationship between Nanako Yukishiro, a girl who only communicates through senryū written on tanzaku (hence the title), and Eiji Busujima, an ex-delinquent who attempts to write his own senryū.
 The story follows their different takes on everyday life through their senryu.
 Most chapters take the form of a collection of yonkomas with a few more traditional pages thrown in; these tell the chapter's story when read in order.